newswim/structure_and_interpretation/lecture_notes/01_overview_and_intro_to_LISP.md

 #### COMING UP!

 - _How it is_... that you make a link between the procedure and the processes within the machine.
-- _How it is_... that you use the power of Lisp to talk not only about not only little computations, but about general, conventional methods of doing things.
+- _How it is_... that you use the power of Lisp to talk not only about little computations, but about more general, conventional methods of doing things.